CodelyTV/php-ddd-example/README.md

 ### 3. Run the tests!
 Once you have all the dependencies, in order to execute the tests, run this command:
 `vendor/bin/phpunit`
+`vendor/bin/behat -p applications`
+`vendor/bin/behat -p api`

 ## Contributing
-There are some things missing (all api related stuff, documentation...), feel free to add this if you want!
+There are some things missing (add swagger, improve documentation...), feel free to add this if you want!
 If you want some guidelines feel free to contact us :)

 ## Extra
-This code was show in the [From framework coupled code to #microservices through #DDD](http://codely.tv/screencasts/codigo-acoplado-framework-microservicios-ddd) talk.
+This code was show in the [From framework coupled code to #microservices through #DDD](http://codely.tv/screencasts/codigo-acoplado-framework-microservicios-ddd) talk and doubts where answered in [DDD y CQRS: Preguntas Frecuentes](http://codely.tv/screencasts/ddd-cqrs-preguntas-frecuentes/) video.